HL7/fhir-shorthand/input/pagecontent/tutorial.md

 `* codes from system SCT where code is-a SCT#90580008  "Fish (organism)"`

 Using aliases has no effect on the IG; it simply makes the FSH code a bit neater.

+### Step 10: Create a Veterinarian Profile

+Now, you are on your own to add constraints and/or extensions to the Veterinarian profile.
+Consider adding qualifications that would be consistent with a Veterinary practice.